w3f/polkadot-wiki/docs/general/start-building.md

 ---
-id: start-building
 title: Build on Polkadot
-sidebar_label: Build on Polkadot
-description: Start Building with the Polkadot SDK.
+description: Start building on Polkadot with the SDK, runtime, and tools for creating interoperable and scalable blockchain applications.
-slug: ../start-building
 ---

 ## Polkadot SDK